-Ziv-aflibercept injection is used in combination with other medications to treat cancer of the colon (large intestine) or rectum that has spread to other parts of the body.
+Ziv-aflibercept (brand name-Zaltrap) is an FDA=approved treatment used in combination with other medications for cancer of the colon (large intestine) or rectum that has spread to other parts of the body.

 Ziv-aflibercept is in a class of medications called antiangiogenic agents.
 It works by stopping the formation of blood vessels that bring oxygen and nutrients to tumors.
 This may slow the growth and spread of tumors.

-Ziv-aflibercept injection come as a solution to be injected intravenously (into a vein) over at least 1 hour by a doctor or nurse in a medical facility.
+Ziv-aflibercept is injected into a vein over at least 1 hour by a doctor or nurse in a medical facility.
 Ziv-aflibercept is usually given once every 14 days.

 Your doctor may need to delay your treatment or adjust your dose if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with ziv-aflibercept.